Notice of Privacy Practices of Raise The Bottom

 We are required by law to:

-- Maintain the privacy of your PHI.
+- Maintain the privacy of your health information.

-- Provide you with this Notice of our legal duties and privacy practices.
+- Provide you with this Notice of our legal duties and privacy practices. • Notify you if a breach occurs involving your unsecured health information. • Abide by the terms of this Notice of Privacy Practices until revised.

 - Available upon request.